The idea of accepting infertility can seem impossible. We don’t want to believe it. We don’t want to accept it.

 I waited to buy a car.
 I waited to leave my job.
 I waited to get married.
 ‘Trying’ to conceive prevented us from going away for weekends, as my body would dictate when I needed to return to the fertility clinic – usually at the most inconvenient times.

-So, today I will share the tactics I am using to maintain a sense of sanity and learn to look for the happiness in my day.
+So, today I share the tactics I use to maintain a sense of sanity and learn to look for happiness in my day.

 Side Note.
 I have literally looked for articles for ages on how to live with infertility or how to cope with infertility.
 Apparently, people do not write about this.
 At least, I can’t find it.
 I do know that if I ‘just relax’, ‘stop trying’, eat avocados and the core of a pineapple, plus stand on my head for 30 minutes a day that I will apparently fall pregnant right away.
 Yep!
 I’ll get right on that.

-With that said, here are my feelings and the strategies I’ve been working on to move forward in life and live with infertility and even focus on acceptance.
+With that said, here are my feelings and the strategies I’ve been working on to move forward in life, live with infertility and even focus on acceptance.

 1. Take the time to heal.